 Deploying kast is very similar to deploying a VM punch.
 You first define a few configuration files, and the kast deployer takes care of deploying everything to the target servers.
 If you are used to the punch deployer, you will be at ease with the kast deployer.

-The precise process is as follows:
+The detailed process is as follows:

-- Select the components required by your punch application.
 For example : kafka, minio, clickhouse and grafana.

-- Define and setup your hosting server infrastructure.
 This typically consists in creating the required VMs (or native servers) with the required CPU, RAM and disk resources, making sure the networking, NTP and DNS are properly setup.

-- Deploy these component using the kast deployer.
 Refer to the Kast Getting Started Guide for a quick overview.